Activism

 • Public advocacy through media relations, events and demonstrations, lobbying of federal, territorial and municipal political leaders

-• Partnership in advocacy with NWT social justice organizations
+• Partnership in advocacy with NWT social justice organizations and across Canada and the world with the PSAC Social Justice Fund

 The Union of Northern Workers takes an active role in lobbying for progressive action on: